nicholsons/comp0034_week3_old/README.md

 This week there are 2 directories in the repository:

-1. `plotly_express`
+1. `activities`

-   This contains Jupyter notebooks for learning to use Plotly Express and creating choropleth maps.
-There is also a notebook that explores how to save maps to html which we will then view in a web browser.
+   This contains 3 Jupyter notebooks for learning to use Plotly Express and creating choropleth maps.

+   There is also an activity written in markdown that explains how to save the chart types created so far and add them to the template Flask app for coursework 1.

    You may use your IDE (if it supports Jupyter notebooks) or Binder for these activities.

    You can use a preconfigured Binder session
    here: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nicholsons/comp0034_week3/HEAD)